SparkPost/java-sparkpost/README.md

 ## Advanced Send Email Example

-With SparkPost you have complete control over all aspects of an email and a powerful tempting solution.
+With SparkPost you have complete control over all aspects of an email and a powerful templating solution.

 ```java